androidscorpus/data/README.md

 # data
 Androids Depression Corpus

+A full description of the Androids Corpus can be found in the following paper:

+<a href="[url](https://www.dropbox.com/s/isjl1yqspo5iza4/submission.pdf?dl=0)">Fuxiang Tao, Anna Esposito and Alessandro Vinciarelli, "The Androids Corpus: A New Publicly Available Benchmark for Speech Based Depression Detection", Proceedings of Interspeech, 2023</a>

 The Androids Corpus includes the following material:

 - Directory "Reading-Task": 112 audio files, 54 in the subdirectory "HC" (Healthy Controls) and 58 in the subdirectory "PT" (Patients);